SamuelSwartzberg/flashcardifying_text_temp/math/algebra/+operations.md

 #### inverse

-given a binary operation ⋅ and an identity element e, if x*y = e, x is the left-inverse of y and y is the right-inverse of x.
+given a binary operation ⋅ and ⟮＿an identity element e＿⟯, if ⟮x*y = e⟯, ⟮x⟯ is »⟮the left-inverse⟯« of ⟮c-;y⟯ and ⟮c_;y⟯ is »⟮the right-inverse⟯« of ⟮c_-;x⟯.
-An element is the inverse element of another element if it can be both its right- and left inverse ⟮＿The inverse＿⟯ ⟮of a certain operation⟯ is often called ⟮‹operation› inverse (e.g. multiplicative inverse)⟯.
+An element is »⟮the inverse element⟯« of another element if it can be both its right- and left inverse ⟮＿The inverse＿⟯ ⟮of a certain operation⟯ is often called ⟮‹operation› inverse (e.g. multiplicative inverse)⟯.

 ##### nomenclature

-⟮＿the inverse＿⟯ of a number x is denoted by ⟮x⎴-1⎴⟯. additive inverse =syn= opposite
+⟮＿the inverse＿⟯ of a number x is denoted by ⟮x⎴-1⎴⟯.
+⟮additive inverse⟯ =syn= ⟮opposite⟯
 ⟮multiplicative inverse⟯ =syn= ⟮reciprocal⟯

 #### certain cases